-Since pseudo force is an imaginary force like a frictional force so it always acts in the direction opposite to that of the direction of motion of an object.
+Since pseudo force is an imaginary force like a frictional force , is always acts in the direction opposite to that of the direction of motion of an object.
 So, we indicate the formula for the pseudo force by a negative sign.
 So, here the formula goes:

 FP = - ma…(1)

-FP = pseudo force,(we sued a subscript ‘p’ to distinguish it from the force we consider).
+FP = pseudo force,(we used a subscript ‘p’ to distinguish it from the force we consider).
 It is also measured in N.

 m = mass of the moving object.
 It is measured in Kg.